-

 The best inspections include a road test and a computerized engine analysis.
 Some comprehensive examinations also evaluate the condition of the instrument controls, pedals, seats, and sound system.

-Where to Get an Inspection
+Where to Get a Used Car Inspection

 Take the car to a trusted repair shop, if you have one.
 Otherwise, most dealer service departments and independent repair shops will be happy to do the inspection.
 Just look online or through your phone book to find local shops that perform inspections.